idealogica/ns-crawler/readme.md

 ### NS Crawler

-A 1-day pet project to fetch Novi Sad city real estate ads and send them to a Teleram channel.
+A 1-day pet project to fetch Novi Sad city real estate ads and send them to a Telegram channel.

 ## License